Backlinks (Link Building)

 Building Authority That Compounds

-Link building works when other websites have a real reason to reference you.
+Link building works when other websites have a genuine reason to cite, recommend, mention, or trust your content.

-Done well, backlinks can support rankings, discovery, referral traffic, brand trust, and long-term authority.
-Done poorly, they create weak signals, wasted effort, and sometimes real SEO risk.
+Done well, backlinks can support authority, discovery, referral traffic, topical relevance, and long-term organic visibility.
+Done poorly, they create weak signals, wasted effort, and real SEO risk.

 Authority is the most obvious.
-When credible websites link to your content, search engines can treat those links as signals that your page is worth referencing.
-This does not mean every backlink has the same value, but it does mean that links from trusted, relevant sites can strengthen how your content is evaluated.
+When credible websites link to your content, those links can signal that your page is worth referencing.
+This does not mean every backlink has the same value, but links from trusted, relevant sites can strengthen how your content is evaluated.

 Discovery is often overlooked.
 Search engines use links to find new pages and revisit existing ones.
 If a page has no internal or external links pointing to it, it becomes harder to discover, crawl, and evaluate efficiently.